 I am a member of the Institute of Physics (IoP) and Fellow of the Royal Microscopical Society.
 I review research proposals for EPSRC, the Royal Society and Warwick schemes (e.g. IAS and URSS) and review article submissions for many journals such as Physical Review and Journal of Physics: Condensed Matter.
 I was awarded a Certificate of Outstanding Contribution in Reviewing in 2015 by the Elsevier journal Applied Surface Science.

-I am involved in the organisation of numerous scientific meetings and conferences, and co-developed the international conference series SemiconNano, the first meeting of which took place in 2006 in Italy.
+I am involved in the organisation of numerous scientific meetings and conferences.
+I co-developed the international conference series SemiconNano, the first meeting of which took place in 2006 in Italy.
 We subsequently held meetings in Japan (2009), Austria (2011), the United States (2013) and Taiwan (2015).

 Google Scholar publications

 Phone: +44 (0)2476523489

 Published in Applied Physics Letters; full version here.

 Highlighted as an IoP Select paper; Open Access.

 Invited article for special issue of SPIN and a Most Read Article; Open Access.

 Journal of Applied Physics - full version here.
 Open Access.van der Waals epitaxy of monolayer hexagonal boron nitride on copper foil: growth, crystallography and electronic band structure - 2D Materials, Open Access.